atmaivancevic/structuralVariantResources/README.md

 *Title.
 Author Year, Journal (link_to_paper).*

-Tools include both the software/GitHub link (if available) and the original paper, as follows:
+Tools include both the software/GitHub link and the original paper, as follows:

 *Software (link_to_software): Description.
 Author Year, Journal (link_to_paper).*